August 11, 2015

 By insuring a laneway home under a separate policy, the homeowner has two major benefits:

-- Guaranteed building replacement cost coverage: Assuming policy conditions are met, the full cost to rebuild the home will be covered even if that cost exceeds the policy limit.
+Guaranteed building replacement cost coverage: Assuming policy conditions are met, the full cost to rebuild the home will be covered even if that cost exceeds the coverage limit.

 A homeowner should be aware that there are a couple trade-offs if they opt to insure their laneway home under a separate policy.
 First, they may pay a slightly higher premium when compared to the cost of insuring the laneway home as a detached structure.
 Second, if a loss occurs that affects both the laneway home and the main residence, two separate policy deductibles will apply.